Does a Mean Girl have an advantage over the rest of us?

 The Deadly Followers and The Ones Who Commented: A Tale of Cyber Terror

 An Answer Interrupted: Murder and Betrayal on the Internet

 Feel free to leave your own suggestions in the comment boxes.
 Compensation will be in the form of a small print mention in the screenplay manuscript.
-I’ll ask them to add it to the credits.
+I’ll ask the producers to add it to the credits.

 As for becoming a Mean Girl, I checked with Wikihow, my go-to source on all things mean, to see what they had to say about becoming a mean girl.
 According to them, becoming a mean girl is fifteen steps long and is divided into two parts.
 That’s one more part than I would have guessed.
 I thought you just had to be mean to be a Mean Girl.
-That’s just mean.
+Fifteen steps is just mean.